p-argento/uni/OP/utils/Random Notes from Frangioni.md

 Fixed stepsize is possible then.

----

-# Newton
-[frangioni]
-It is too costly under many scenarios.
-We want something cheaper.
-We do not use pure newton.
-Not the Hessian, but something similar with good charactetristics (positive semidefinite, positive definite,..)

-# Quasi-newton

-**DFP**
-...

 **BFGS**
 [wiki](https://en.wikipedia.org/wiki/Broyden%E2%80%93Fletcher%E2%80%93Goldfarb%E2%80%93Shanno_algorithm)
 Like the related Davidon–Fletcher–Powell method, BFGS determines the descent direction by preconditioning the gradient with curvature information.
 It does so by gradually improving an approximation to the Hessian matrix of the loss function, obtained only from gradient evaluations (or approximate gradient evaluations) via a generalized secant method.

-[frangioni]
 You're only using first-order information (no Hessian and other second-order derivatives).
 Not really costly.
 It is $O(N^2)$.